Millions of families fight rare diseases every year.

 Dr. David Pearce is the president of Sanford Research.
 When he arrived at Sanford Health, he said he was “given the keys” to build a research program.
 With a background in children’s disease, he was compelled to help families battling a rare disease diagnosis.

-If someone is diagnosed with a condition that 200,000 patients or less are diagnosed with, it’s considered rare.
-Currently, there’s roughly 7,000 rare diseases globally.
+If someone is diagnosed with a condition that 200,000 patients or fewer are diagnosed with, it’s considered rare.
+Currently, there’s over 10,000 rare diseases globally.

 Making a rare disease registry